Hoe and Worthing Archive: St Andrew's church

 National Archive PROB-11-42B-421

-So far as we know, this is a unique photograph of the church showing the tower in its taller state before it was damaged in a storm and subsequently rebuilt.
+So far as we know, this is a unique photograph of the church showing the tower in its taller state before it was damaged in a storm and subsequently rebuilt to its present height.
+The line of a much steeper roof can be seen on the tower.

 bazaar In the early years of the twentieth